venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/repeatable-field-segments.md

 manager: "anneta"
 ---
 # Repeatable Field Segments
-The Segments table in the HL7 Access database contains a column for the last field of segments (ADD, RDT, and QPD) that [!INCLUDE[btsCoName](../../includes/btsconame-md.md)] BizTalk Accelerator for HL7 ([!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)]) defines as repeatable (**Last_field_repeatable** = **True**). [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] does not support ADD.
+The Segments table in the HL7 Access database contains a column for the last field of segments (ADD, RDT, and QPD) that [!INCLUDE [btsCoName](../../includes/btsconame-md.md)] BizTalk Accelerator for HL7 ([!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)]) defines as repeatable (<strong>Last_field_repeatable</strong> = <strong>True</strong>). [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] does not support ADD.
 However, both RDT and QPD are present to query tables and respond with table values.
-The following sample demonstrates how [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] handles these columns.
+The following sample demonstrates how [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] handles these columns.

  A client submits the following query and indicates that the client wants an immediate response by setting **RCP-1-Response priority** to "**I**":